-Preheat the oven to 240°C/220°C fan-forced.
-Cut the kumara (unpeeled) into 1cm chunks.
-Place on an oven tray lined with baking paper.
-Drizzle with olive oil and season with salt and pepper.
-Toss to coat, then roast until tender, 10-15 minutes.
-While the kumara is roasting, finely chop the garlic and brown onion (see ingredients).
-Cut the capsicum into 1cm chunks.
+Preheat the oven to 220°C/200°C fan-forced.
+Peel and cut kumara into bite-sized chunks, then place on a lined oven tray.
+Drizzle generously with olive oil, season with salt and pepper and toss to coat.
+Spread out evenly, then add a dash of water to the tray and roast until tender, 20-25 minutes.
+While the kumara is roasting, finely chop the garlic and brown onion.
 Drain and rinse the lentils.

-In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
-Add the onion and capsicum and cook, stirring, until softened, 4-5 minutes.
-Add the Mumbai spice blend, tandoori paste, tomato paste and garlic and cook until fragrant, 1 minute.
-Add the lentils, water, butter and vegetable stock powder.
+When the kumara has 10 minutes cook time remaining, heat a large frying pan over a medium-high heat with a drizzle of olive oil.
+Cook the onion, stirring, until softened, 4-5 minutes.
+Add the Mumbai spice blend, masala paste, tomato paste (see ingredients) and garlic and cook until fragrant, 1 minute.
+Add the lentils, the water, butter and vegetable stock powder.
 Stir to combine and simmer until slightly thickened, 1-2 minutes.
-Add the roasted kumara and stir to combine.
+Add the roasted kumara and baby spinach leaves and stir until wilted, 1-2 minutes.
 Season to taste.

 Brush or spray the tortillas with a drizzle of olive oil.
-Bake the quesadillas until golden, 10-12 minutes.
-Spoon any overflowing filling and cheese back into the quesadillas.
+Bake the dosa-dillas until golden, 10-12 minutes.
+Spoon any overflowing filling and cheese back into the dosa-dillas.

-TIP: You can place a sheet of baking paper and a second oven tray on top of the quesadillas if they unfold during cooking.
+TIP: You can place a sheet of baking paper and a second oven tray on top of the dosa-dillas if they unfold during cooking.

-While the quesadillas are baking, finely chop the tomato and cucumber.
+While the dosa-dillas are baking, finely chop the tomato.
 Pick and roughly chop the mint leaves.
-In a medium bowl, combine the white wine vinegar and a drizzle of olive oil.
-Season with salt and pepper.
-Add the tomato and cucumber and toss to combine.
+In a medium bowl, combine a drizzle of white wine vinegar and olive oil.
+Season.
+Add the tomato and mint and toss to combine.

 Divide the Indian kumara and lentil dosa-dillas between plates.
-Serve with the salsa and Greek-style yoghurt.
-Garnish with the mint.
+Top with the mint salsa.
+Serve with the Greek-style yoghurt.